-This is a tall forest tree that can grow up to 50 m in its native habitat.
+This is a tall forest tree that can grow up to 45 m to 65 m in its native habitat.

 Its trunk often displays buttresses, particularly as a mature tree.
 Its leaves and twigs are hairy while young leaves are deeply lobed, becoming more entire (non-lobed) when they mature.
 Mature leaves are very stiff and leathery.
 Male flowers occur in spike-like heads that are furrowed and ridged, turning yellowish to brownish, and hanging from stalks about 6 cm long.
 Female flower heads are upright, barrel-shaped with soft, hairy, curved spines.
 Its fruits are about 18 cm long, turning from cream yellow to brown, and emitting a nauseous rancid smell when ripe.
 The seeds are covered in white pulp.

-The tree can be found in Malesia and is native to Singapore.
+The tree can be found in Myanmar, Thailand, Sumatra, Peninsular Malaysia, Borneo, Java, Philippines and Lesser Sunda Islands.
+It is native to Singapore.
 The latex of the tree is called gutta terap and was used as a gum (bird lime) to trap birds.